bee-san/Polymath/content/posts/2020-28-12---quicksort.md

 We'll primarily use the [Lomuto Partition Scheme](https://dlang.org/blog/2020/05/14/lomutos-comeback/).
 This is because it's taught in [Introduction to Algorithms (CLRS)](https://mitpress.mit.edu/books/introduction-algorithms-third-edition), and if you're learning this for a univeersity class your professor will most likely also use the same scheme due to it being taught in CLRS.

+Note that it's worse than the [Hoare Scheme](https://www.geeksforgeeks.org/hoares-vs-lomuto-partition-scheme-quicksort/) in terms of speed, but is easier to code and understand.

 ## What is Quicksort?

 Quicksort is a sorting algorithm designed by British computer scientist [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare).